A BRIEF HISTORY OF ANDOVER, HAMPSHIRE, ENGLAND

 As well as a weekly market the people of Andover were allowed to hold an annual fair.
 A fair was like a market but was held only once a year for 4 days.
 People would come from a wide area to buy and sell at the Andover fair.

 In Andover there was a priory (a small monastery) and a 'hospital'.
 In the Middle Ages the church ran the only hospitals.
-The Hospital of St John the Baptist in Andover was run by monks who tended the sick and also provided hospitality for poor travellers.
+The Hospital of St John the Baptist in Andover was run by monks who tended the sick and also provided hospitality for poor travelers.
 There was also a lepers hostel in Andover dedicated to St Mary Magdelene.

 ANDOVER IN THE 16th CENTURY AND 17th CENTURY